mmbman/Katagiri/1984-04-06-Awakening-of-Faith-Talk-3.md

 ### Summary

-Katagiri Roshi begins discussing Part Three, which is the main part of the work.
+Katagiri Roshi begins discussing Part Three, the main part of the work.
+Chapter One, “Revelation of True Meaning,” begins with the section “One Mind and Its Two Aspects.”

 ### Transcript